 Description: This is an introductory course intended for students who have not studied Spanish previously.
 This course emphasizes the development of listening, speaking, reading and writing skills.

-Prerequisites: None.
-Students with previous study of Spanish should take the departmental placement test before enrolling in this course
+Notes: Students with previous study of Spanish should take the departmental placement test before enrolling in this course.
+Offered in fall, spring and summer.

 Lab Fee: $25